nhpoole/caravel_user_project_analog/README.md

 ## Please fill in your project documentation in this README.md file

-Mixed-signal accelerator for edge-based sensor fusion and real-time mmWave platform vibratory motion compensation.
+Mixed-signal accelerator for edge-based, real-time mmWave platform vibratory motion compensation via inertial sensor fusion.